zevweiss/enthrall/README.md

 ### Setup

-You'll need to set up non-interactive (e.g. pubkey-based) SSH authentication between your master and your remotes so that `enthrall` can log in to each remote automatically.
+You'll need to set up non-interactive (e.g. pubkey-based) SSH authentication between your master and your remotes (and have sshd running on each remote) so that `enthrall` can log in to each remote automatically.
 Use `ssh-keygen` and `~/.ssh/authorized_keys` as normal for that.
 If you'd like to lock things down a bit further, you can use a dedicated SSH key and a `command="..."` directive (set to wherever `enthrall` is installed on that host) on the relevant line of your `~/.ssh/authorized_keys` file to restrict that key for use only with `enthrall`.

 ### Usage

-Start `enthrall` from the master node with a single argument: the path to your config file.
+Start `enthrall` from the master node with a single argument: the path to your config file (if you want, you could even just put a `#!/path/to/enthrall` shebang line at the top of your config file, `chmod` it executable, and run it as a little script).
 It will connect to all defined remotes and start an instance of itself on each one.
 You can then use hotkeys defined in your config file (or a mouse-gesture mechanism) to change which machine receives keyboard and mouse input.
 See `example.conf` for a sample config file illustrating how various configuration options work.

 In the event of errors (e.g. network connection drops), `enthrall` will attempt to automatically reconnect to any failed remotes, though